 If you’ve tried my BACON CARBONARA RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Bacon Carbonara Recipe, Italy's finest spaghtti dish.
+Easy Creamy Bacon Carbonara Pasta Recipe, Italy's finest spaghtti dish.
 Ready in under 20 minutes, this dish makes dinner a real treat.

 - 1/4 packet of dried spaghetti